The Cause and Diagnosis of Pseudo Hypertension

 What is Pseudo Hypertension?

 As the name suggests, Pseudo Hypertension is a condition when cuff blood pressure, measured by a sphygmomanometer, shows an inaccurate and much higher reading than the arterial blood pressure.
 If not verified, patients with such readings are often diagnosed incorrectly as having hypertension.
-A patient who doesn’t have high blood pressure, and is given medication to reduce blood pressure, is actually at the risk of suffering from low blood pressure.
+A patient who doesn’t have high blood pressure, and is given medication to lower blood pressure, is actually at the risk of suffering from low blood pressure.
 It is, therefore, important for the doctor to carefully diagnose the condition of Pseudo Hypertension before beginning the treatment.

 The most common cause of Pseudo Hypertension is the thickening of arterial walls with age.
 The condition is actually pretty common amongst the elderly.
 The thickening makes the compression of arteries difficult.
 It causes stiffness in the arteries, and the cuff meter detects the blood pressure higher than the actual pressure.